hotspot-developments/low-power-sampler/README.md

 ## Usage
 ### Simplest Case
 Take a single sensor measurement every hour and send to server.
+This only requires the onTransmit callback to be defined.
 ```
     :
     :